renpy/renpy/sphinx/source/displaying_images.rst

     left-to-right order.

-    If no at clause is given, Ren'Py will retain any existing transform that has been applied to the image.
-If no transform exists, the image will be displayed using the :var:`default` transform.
+    If no at clause is given, Ren'Py will retain any existing transform that has been applied to the image, if they were created with ATL or with :class:`Transform`.
+If no transform is specified, the image will be displayed using the :var:`default` transform.

     See the section on :ref:`replacing transforms <replacing-transforms>`